medialesson/config-settings/angular/eslint/eslint.md

 If you don't have ESLint already installed (e.g. ESLint is included by default in all NX workspaces), you can install it in your Angular project by using the following command: `ng add @angular-eslint/schematics`.

-Once installed use our provided [.eslintrc.json](standalone/.eslintrc.json) file as the base ESLint configuration by placing it in the root of your project folder.
+Once installed use one of our provided files as the base ESLint configuration by placing it in the root of your project folder, as well as in the application / library folders when working in a monorepo setup.

-_Note that file we provide is in JSON format, if your project uses a `eslint.config.js` file, you can update your configuration to use a JSON file as input or copy the recommended rulesets listed below manually._
+Note that two different formats are available:

+- _Flat_: Newer format defined as `eslint.config.js` files.
+It is the standard style when working with Nx version 20+ and ESLint 9+.
+It offers a streamlined configuration approach, making it easier to manage and understand.

+- _eslintrc_: Codebases working on older versions of Nx and ESLint, can instead rely on the legacy _eslintrc_ format, specified in `.eslintrc.json`.

+Additionally, the repository includes separate ESLint configurations for projects following monorepo and standalone architectures.

 ## Recommended rules

-The default Nx configurations from `@nx/eslint-plugin` are extended in our standard ESLint configuration files.
-The Nx configurations already include the standard recommended rulesets from `eslint` and `@typescript-eslint`, so it's not necessary to extend these separately.
+The default Nx configurations from `@nx/eslint-plugin` are extended in all our standard ESLint configuration files.
+These duckdalready include the standard recommended rulesets from `eslint` and `@typescript-eslint`, so it is not necessary to extend these rulesets separately.

-## Custom enabled rules
+## Overrides

-In addition to the standard rules, the following custom rules are defined:
+In addition to the standard rules, the following overrides are defined:

 _The autofix column indicates whether the rule can be automatically fixed by ESLint when running `eslint --fix`._